mikeroySoft/vhomelander/example-lander-site/content/en/about/_index.md

 ### Built-in integration with common tools

-The Docsy template currently includes built-in integration with the following tools:
+The vHomelander template currently includes built-in integration with the following tools:

 * [**GitHub**](https://github.com): Get in-page links directly to your GitHub repo and provide your users with a convenient pathway to providing feedback, opening issues, and even suggesting changes through Pull Requests.